darnocer/blog/content/blog/language-limits.md

 My thought is, if you know what I'm saying— then, so what?

-And if you don't know what I'm saying, but I meant what I said— then, so what?
+And if you don't know what I'm saying, but I meant what I said— then, so what..?

 At the end of the day, we're all just trying to be understood.
-We communicate to connect with others.
+We all do our best to communicate who we really are and what we really think and feel, in order to connect with others.

-I think by simply having an understanding of the unique language processors that exist inside of every human, we can overall increase our understanding of one another.
-Increasing our understanding is likely to increase our compassion, and that's ultimately what makes the world a better place.
+So by simply having an understanding of the unique processors that exist inside of every human, we can overall increase our understanding of one another.
+When we increase our understanding, we become more compassionate, and that's ultimately what makes the world a better place.